Cardiac Action Potential

 Phases of the Pacemaker Potential

-• Phase 0
+- Phase 0

 Begins at the threshold potential of -40mV, with a peak membrane potential of 20mV.
-Driven predominantly by the voltage-gated L-type (long-lasting) Ca2+ channels causing an influx of calcium ions.
+Driven predominantly by the voltage-gated L-type (long-lasting) Ca2+ channels causing an influx of calcium ions. - Phase 3

 Repolarisation phase, which occurs as K+ channels open and Ca2+ channels close.
-The nadir is called the maximum diastolic potential and is -65mV.
+The nadir is called the maximum diastolic potential and is -65mV. - Phase 4

-Phase 4 consists of:
+Phase 4 consists of:- The funny current

-• Sympathetic stimulation increases the funny current, increasing the rate of depolarisation.
+A steady influx of Na+/K+ which gradually depolarises the cell.- Sympathetic stimulation increases the funny current, increasing the rate of depolarisation.

-• Parasympathetic stimulation increases K+ permeability, hyperpolarising the cell and flattens the gradient of phase 4.
+- Parasympathetic stimulation increases K+ permeability, hyperpolarising the cell and flattens the gradient of phase 4.

-• Calcium current
+- Calcium current

 In phase 4, this is the transient calcium current, driven by T-type calcium channels.
 They open when the membrane potential reaches ~-50mV, also causing depolarisation.